Dacada/rpi-home-setup/README.md

 In this order:

-- Centralize logging to fileserver
+- Set up log rotation
 - Set up automatic updates
 - Set up monitoring
 - Set up and expose webserver on bastion with landing page that can reverse proxy to other devices